-Running make distcheck-light is especially important if you have added or removed files, or updated configure.ac or some Makefile.am.
+Running make distcheck-light is especially important if you have added or removed files, or updated configure.ac or some Makefile.am file.
 Remember: simply adding a file to Git does not mean it will be distributed.
-To distribute a file, you must update the corresponding Makefile.am.
+To distribute a file, you must update the corresponding Makefile.am with EXTRA\DIST entry and possibly other recipe handling.

-There is also make distcheck, which runs an even stricter set of tests than make distcheck-light, but will not work unless you have all the optional libraries and features installed.
+There is also make distcheck, which runs an even stricter set of tests than make distcheck-light, but will not work unless you have all of the optional third-party libraries and features installed.

-Finally note, that since 2017 the GitHub upstream project is monitored by Travis CI (in addition to multi-platform buildbots which occasionally do not work).
+Finally note, that since 2017 the GitHub upstream project is monitored by Travis CI (in addition to earlier multi-platform build-bots which occasionally do not work), replaced since 2021 by a dedicated NUT CI farm.
 This means that if your posted improvements are based on current NUT "master" branch, the resulting pull request should get tested for a number of scenarios automatically.
-If your code adds a substantial feature, consider extending the .travis.yml and/or ci_build.sh scripts in the workspace root to add another BUILD_TYPE to the matrix of tests run in parallel.
+If your code adds a substantial feature, consider extending the Jenkinsfile-dynamatrix and/or ci\build.sh scripts in the workspace root to add another BUILD\TYPE to the matrix of tests run in parallel.